cvandeplas/ELK-forensics/README.md

  - Restart the logstash service
  - Feed your logs

+Make sure you also look at the documentation provided in the .conf files.

 Do not hesitate to contribute !
 All feedback is appreciated !